pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 | SourceTypeId | Yes		|
 | TargetTypeId | Yes		|
 | Properties   | Yes, with limitations* |
 **\*Notes on Properties field:** SdsStreamViewProperty objects are not searchable.
-Only the SdsStreamViewProperty's SdsStreamView is searchable by its Id, SourceTypeId, and TargetTypeId, which are used to return the top level SdsStreamView object when searching.
+Only the SdsStreamViewProperty's SdsStreamView is searchable by its Id, SourceTypeId, and TargetTypeId, which are used to return the top level SdsStreamView object in a search.
 This includes nested SdsStreamViewProperties.
 See example below.

 ##### Example
 You can search for ``ComplexView`` using the `Id`("NestedView"), `SourceTypeId`, and `TargetTypeId` of ``NestedView`` but not its `Description`("An example of a nested view").
 ```text